openFuelCell2/openFuelCell2/README.md

 - Solid region:

   This represents the solid components in fuel cell or electrolyzer.
-In the current solver, no eqautions will be solved here.
+In the current solver, no equations will be solved here.
 However, stress analysis during assembly and thermal effects may be implemented in future applications.

   For example. in a fuel cell, the following components apply to this region,